 \subsection{Main ideas and results of this article}

 The spirit of this paper is to recover from Wood's bijection an explicit bijection between the Picard group of a given quadratic algebra and a well-chosen set of classes of primitive quadratic forms over a general scheme $S$.
+Although it may seem straightforward, it is actually not obvious how to properly extract it from Wood's bijection.
+A natural approach is to restrict Wood's bijection to the case of primitive quadratic forms of fixed discriminant.
+But this leads to at least four problems, illustrated by Examples~\ref{cexpar} (the corresponding quadratic algebra is not uniquely determined), \ref{pasuni} ($2$ must be a non-zero-divisor), \ref{exzauto} (automorphisms may identify ideal classes) and \ref{exdelta} (the discriminant must be oriented).

-Our unique assumption on $S$ is that $2$ must not be a zero divisor.
+Thus, our unique assumption on $S$ is that $2$ must not be a zero divisor.
 Our global strategy is first to determine which linear binary quadratic forms match to which quadratic algebras.
-Since automorphisms of quadratic algebras are responsible of the identification of some Picard classes, we then rigidify quadratic algebras with an adequate notion of orientation.
+Since automorphisms of quadratic algebras are responsible for the identification of some Picard classes, we then rigidify quadratic algebras with an adequate notion of orientation.
 This way, we remove the identification problem, but we create extra copies of the Picard group, parametrized by ``twisted'' quadratic forms.
 Classifying oriented quadratic algebras enables us to select exactly one copy.